nathancarter/weblurch/doc/plan.md

 ## Embedding a single attribute

- * Improve the efficiency of attribute embedding by applying `LZString.compress` to the data before storing it.
  * Extend `completeForm` to take embedded attributes into account.
     * If there are embedded and non-embedded attributes with the same key, form list values the same way you would with multiple non-embedded